Please! Don’t walk around barefoot

 Flight attendants have seen everything from vomit to blood to spilled food hit that carpet.
 “We see people walking from their seats into the bathrooms all the time barefoot and we cringe because those floors are full of germs,” said Linda Ferguson, a flight attendant for 24 years.
 “Never walk barefoot into the bathroom or the galley area because sometimes we drop glasses and there could be sharp glass there, too.”
 Here are more secrets flight attendants won’t tell you.

 Skip the ice in your drink

 An EPA study in 2004 found that out of 327 aircraft’s water supplies, only 15 percent passed health standards.
 Since the 2009 creation of the EPA’s Aircraft Drinking Rule Act, standards have risen and most airplanes don’t serve drinking water from the tap, but their ice cubes, however, are often still made from the same water.
 “Water tanks on an airplane are old and they’ve tested them and bacteria is in those tanks,” said Ferguson.
 “I would definitely drink bottled water—that’s why they board tons of bottles on an airplane.”
-This is why airline food tastes so bad.
+Make sure you never eat these 13 foods on an airplane, too.